 The very first coffee grinder I ever owned was a super cheap electric blade grinder that cost me somewhere around $15 or so.
-I bought the thing about 13 years ago when I moved into my first apartment.
+I bought the thing somewhere around 2002 when I moved into my first apartment.

 I know a lot more about coffee and I know a lot more about grinders.
 And even though that first grinder still works I’ll never be using it on coffee beans again – it shreds them and does very little good to fresh whole coffee beans.

 Since I started drinking good coffee at home this year I’ve come to realize just how expensive coffee grinders can get.
 I don’t have that kind of money and even though I love coffee I’m still not a nut enough to buy one of those machines.
 Maybe I’ll do so if I get my hands on a proper dual boiler espresso machine but I don’t see that happening any time soon.

 Most of the “good enough” grinders priced less that $50 tend to be manual but there are some decent electric grinders in this price range too.

 Below you’ll see my picks for best sub $50 coffee grinders.
 Other people’s opinions may differ but these are the one’s I’d tell my mother about.

 Mr. Coffee Automatic Burr Mill Grinder with 18 Custom Grinds, Silver

 - 18 Custom Grind Settings